myval2012/vpTelosysPlugin/doc/annotations.md

 </ul>

 ### @LinkByJoinEntity(string)
-Generated automatically for Many-To-Many relationship with association class.
+Generated automatically for ManyToMany relationship with association class.

 ### @LongText
 Attribute stereotype.

 ### @ManyToMany
-Multiplicity on both sides of a relationship set to 0..*.
+Multiplicity on both sides of a relationship set to "0..*".

 ### @MappedBy(attributeName)
 Generated automatically on inverse side of bidirectional relationship.
+The inverse side is determined by association direction. owning side -> inverse side

 ### @Max(decimal)
 Attribute stereotype with tagged value: